sahiliamsso/docs/source/admin-guide/saml.md

 ```
 ![image](../img/asimba/add_sp2mod.png)

-### Trust Relationship
+### Add Trust Relationship

-Login to the Gluu Server with hostname `https://test.gluu.org` and create a Trust Relationship for all SPs which are included in the SAML Proxy SSO workflow.
+Login to the Gluu Server with hostname `https://nest.gluu.org` and create a Trust Relationship for all SPs which are included in the SAML Proxy SSO workflow.

-In our test setup we have created a Trust Relationship for one remote SP with the entityID 'https://sp.gluu.org/shibboleth'.
 Documentation for creating a Trust Relationship is available in [Section 2.1](#2.1-outbound-saml).

-Log into the oxTrust inteface and follow the steps to add a new Trust Relationship.
+In our test setup we have created a Trust Relationship for one remote SP with the entityID `https://sp.gluu.org/shibboleth`.

-  - Gluu Server's Asimba metadata can be achieved from 'https://test.gluu.org/asimba/profiles/saml2'
+  - The Asimba metadata can be retrieved and downloaded from `https://test.gluu.org/asimba/profiles/saml2`
-    - Download the metadata and use 'File' method to create Trust relationship
+  - While creating the Trust Relationship, choose `File` as the `Metadata Type` and upload the Asumba metadata.
-  - Relying Party Configuration: 'SAML2SSO' Profile
+  - Relying Party Configuration: `SAML2SSO` Profile

 ![enable-replying-party](../img/saml/enable-relying-party.png)
 ![saml2sso](../img/saml/saml2sso.png)